Founder and Board Chair

 Dr. Maura Jones

-Dr. Maura Jones is a native of Louisiana and a current 3rd year Obstetrics & Gynecology resident physician at University of California-San Francisco.
+Dr. Maura Jones is a native of Louisiana and is a fellow at the University of North Carolina in Maternal-Fetal Medicine.
 She completed her undergraduate degree at Xavier University of Louisiana, where she majored in Biology with double minors in Chemistry in Spanish.
 She went on to receive her medical degree from LSU School of Medicine, in New Orleans.
+She completed her Obstetrics and Gynecology residency at the University of California-San Francisco.
 She chose Obstetrics & Gynecology because she strives to empower women at every age and every stage to be knowledgeable and make autonomous decisions about their bodies.
 Outside of her busy schedule as a resident, she is a wife, dog-mom, and creator of “Mocha In Medicine”, a blog that features various aspects of her journey through medicine as a woman of color, and also allows her to mentor others interested in medicine.
 You can follow her on Instagram @mochainmedicine.

 Secretary and Trustee